penumbra-zone/guide/pages/pcli/wallet.md

 Addresses are opaque and do not reveal account information.
 Only you, or someone who has your viewing key, can decrypt the account information from the address.

-## Getting testnet tokens on Discord in the `#testnet-faucet` channel

-In order to use the testnet, it's first necessary for you to get some testnet tokens.
-The current way to do this is to join our [Discord](https://discord.gg/hKvkrqa3zC) and post your address in the `#testnet-faucet` channel.
-We'll send your address some tokens on the testnet for you to send to your friends! :)

-Just keep in mind: **testnet tokens do not have monetary value**, and in order to keep the signal-to-noise ratio high on the server, requests for tokens in other channels will be deleted without response.
-Please do not DM Penumbra Labs employees asking for testnet tokens; the correct venue is the dedicated channel.

 ## Validator custody

 Validators need to custody more kinds of key material than ordinary users.
 A validator operator has